CircleShift/tnsl-lang/spec/1 - language.md

 - Method and interface blocks
 - Constant, variable, and type definitions

-TNSL files may only contain the following enclosed in function blocks:
+TNSL files may only contain the following enclosed in function or method blocks:
 - Re-assignment of variables
 - Control flow blocks
 - Use of variables in definition of variables